Skip to Content

 Haleakala National Park

-The trip is not about the destination but the journey itself.
 The road is narrow and has 620 curves and 59 bridges, most of which are one car wide.
 While the roller-coaster road put my wits to the test, it did offer amazing views.

 I’ve visited Haleakala several times, and the drive is as incredible as the views above the clouds.
 Driving through different climate zones allowed me to examine a variety of flora.
 These ranged from the lush rain forest to the barren desert cactus at the peak.